The Green Mile

 Cons

-- It’s a popular dog walking strip so if your running through there at night watch your step,
+- It’s a famous dog-walking strip, so if you’re running through there at night, watch your step,

-- It’s only 1.3 kms long which is a lot of back and forth when your looking to rack up 20ks +.
+- It’s only 1.3 km long, which is a lot of back and forth when you’re looking to rack up 20 km +.

 Conclusion

-In preparation for the up coming 100km race, the green mile is my only choice in Bangkok, to get a good leg work in.
+In preparation for the upcoming 100km race, the green mile is my only choice in Bangkok to get good leg work.

-So bring along the face mask just in case and a light if your running at night and enjoy the green mile Bangkok.
+So bring along the face mask just in case and a light if you are running at night and enjoy the green mile Bangkok.

 Training for 100kms